zhafarullah/QuizScoringSystemESP32/README.md

 # Quiz Scoring System Using ESP32
 ## Introduction
 This project is a simulation/miniature of a quiz scoring system controlled by an ESP32.
 The purpose of this project is to create a simulation of a smart and careful assessment system with a button for each team, with three teams participating so there are three buttons.
 Each team also has a score indicator with a maximum value of 9, where this indicator will also show the name of the team, namely "A", "B", and "C".
-In addition, from the jury, there are also buttons, namely a button to state whether the answer is right or wrong and a reset button to go to the next stage.
+In addition, from the judge, there are also buttons, namely a button to state whether the answer is right or wrong and a reset button to go to the next stage.
 ## Demo Video
 https://youtu.be/3s6_UFzeSBg
 # Quiz Scoring System Using a 3-Digit 7-Segment Display with ESP32